How to keep your browser secure, spot risky extensions, and protect yourself from web-based threats.

 ⛔ Important

-A browser extension with “read and change all your data on all websites” can act as a keylogger for every site you visit — including your banking portal, work systems, and email.
-This is not theoretical; malicious extensions have stolen credentials from millions of users.
+A browser extension with “read and change all your data on all websites” can act as a keylogger for every site you visit, including your banking portal, work systems and email.
+Malicious extensions have stolen credentials from millions of users.
 Only install extensions approved by your IT team.

 Keep Your Browser Updated

-Browser vendors release updates frequently to patch security vulnerabilities.
+Browser vendors ship security patches most weeks.
 An outdated browser is one of the most common ways malware reaches a computer.

 ✓ Key Point

 Enable automatic updates for your browser.
-Restart your browser regularly — many updates don’t apply until you restart.
-In Chrome/Edge, click the three-dot menu — if it shows a coloured update icon (green/orange/red), restart immediately to apply the pending security update.
+Restart your browser regularly, because many updates don’t apply until you do.
+In Chrome or Edge, click the three-dot menu.
+If it shows a coloured update icon in green, orange or red, restart immediately to apply the pending security update.

 HTTPS and URL Verification